 4. Security Software

 Why is malware protection so important?
-Well, having antivirus, anti-malware and anti-ransomware software as part of your whole security software, is crucial to protect your business from malware threats.
+Well, having antivirus, anti-malware and anti-ransomware software as part of your whole security software is crucial to protect your business from malware threats.
 The software lets you know of any potential threats on suspicious sites.
 But how do you remove malware from your system?
-Security software not only prevents, but it can also even identify and defeat any malware that may have already infected your computer!
+Security software not only prevents but can also even identify and defeat any malware that may have already infected your computer!

 Do PCs get more viruses than Macs?